synctree/suitcase/README.md

 rentals = Suitcase::CarRental.find(destination: "LAX", start_date: "7/14/2012", end_date: "7/21/2012", pickup_time: "6:30", dropoff_time: "11:30")
 # => [#<Suitcase::CarRental ...>, ...]
 ```

+Caching is not recommended for car rentals, because they all change so quickly.

 Contributing
 ------------